 Coloboma can occur due to:

 - Inherited conditions

 - Trauma to the eye

 Most cases of coloboma have no known cause and are not related to other abnormalities.
+Some are due to a specific genetic defect.
 A small number of people with coloboma have other inherited developmental problems.